Hit the Lights (Selena Gomez & the Scene song): Composition

-"Hit the Lights" is a synth-pop and dance-pop track that runs for three minutes and fourteen seconds.
+"Hit the Lights" is a dance-pop and synth-pop track that runs for three minutes and fourteen seconds.
 The song is written in the key of G major and is set in time signature of common time with a moderately fast tempo of 130 beats per minute.
 Gomez's vocal range spans from the low note of D3 to the high note of B4.
 The song has a basic sequence of Em–Csus2–Em–Gmaj7–Bm/F# as its chord progression.
 The lyrics of "Hit the Lights" displays more "maturity" than the band's previous recordings.
 It is also musically different than the music of When the Sun Goes Down, with critics noting it as a song playable in dance clubs.

 Critical reception

 Tim Sendra of AllMusic praised her vocals on the song, commenting that she "comes on like a convincing disco diva on 'Hit the Lights'."
 Blair Kelly of musicOMH followed in the praise of the song as a "massive club hit" but was mixed in noting that "in the surroundings of the rest of the album it doesn't make sense."
-Idolator's Mike Wass called the song "[an] underrated gem [which]delivers important life lessons without skimping on a catchy chorus or perky synths".
+Idolator's Mike Wass called the song "[an] underrated gem [which] delivers important life lessons without skimping on a catchy chorus or perky synths".

 Music videos

-The video for "Hit the Lights" premiered on Vevo on November 16, 2011 and was directed by Philip Andelman.
+The video for "Hit the Lights" premiered on Vevo on November 16, 2011, and was directed by Philip Andelman.

 The video begins with Gomez singing in front of a lime green background.
 Gomez, as well as her band members and a few other people are shown in a wheat field, attempting to keep several oversized balloons from touching the ground.
 Next, the group are wandering through a corn field and begin dancing and jumping, with Gomez singing the song's chorus.
 The group briefly appears in a pumpkin patch outside of the cornfield, throwing and smashing some pumpkins.
 Later, as the sun is beginning to set, the group sits on the back of a pickup truck, eating watermelon.
 The truck begins to issue a large amount of smoke.

 As the second playing of the chorus begins, it is shown to be night, and the group are on a street in a neighborhood, where they are dancing while holding flashlights.
 The group proceeds to a house party.
 Shortly afterwards, the group are in a dark forest, where there are several disco balls hanging from trees.
 Gomez then appears surrounded by several pink balloons, wearing pink and yellow sunglasses, as well as in an empty and dark football field.
 A few people are shown jumping into a pool before returning to the dark street where they begin dancing with sparklers and fireworks go off around them.
 Finally, the group begins dancing and running through a brightly lit city, similar to Times Square as the video ends.

 On April 19, 2012, a second version of the video was released with a few scenes from the original version.